LegoNN: Building Modular Encoder-Decoder Models: Modularity Tests and Benefits of Modularity

-In order to present the efficacy of LegoNNs, we subject the LegoNNs through a variety of experimentations.
-These tests are designed to show that LegoNNs don't compromise on performance, are modular, and flexible across tasks.
+In order to present the efficacy of LegoNNs, we subjected the LegoNNs to a variety of experiments that we describe in this section.
+These tests are designed to show that LegoNNs don't compromise on performance, are modular, and are flexible across tasks.
+Their results are shown in \Sref{sec:results}.

-\subsubsection{Performance Tests}
+\subsection{Performance Tests}

-We show that we can build strong LegoNN models that are comparable to the baseline encoder decoder models across benchmark datasets for both speech recognition (ASR) and machine translation (MT).
+The benefits of modularity should not come at a cost to performance in individual tasks.
+To show that LegoNNs achieve competitive results, we compare their performance to the baseline monolithic encoder-decoder across benchmarks for speech recognition (ASR) and machine translation (MT).

-\subsubsection{Modularity Tests}
+\subsection{Modularity Tests}

-To show that LegoNNs are indeed modular, we subject LegoNNs and baseline encoder-decoder towards various stress tests that checks the modularity of these models.
-Similar to \cite{naik-etal-2018-stress}, these tests are designed to check if an encoder-decoder system is modular or not.
-We consider three basic tests: \begin{enumerate} \item \emph{Random-Seed Swap} - Encoders or Decoders modules trained from a different random seed should have the same functionality and hence swappable. \item \emph{Architecture Swap} - Encoders or Decoders modules trained with different architectures should have the same functionality and hence swappable. \item \emph{Decoder Plug} - Encoders trained in isolation should be able to plug-in to Decoders from previously trained LegoNN models that have the same interface. \end{enumerate}
+To show that LegoNNs are indeed modular, we subject LegoNNs and the baseline monolithic encoder-decoder to various stress tests that check the modularity of these models.
+Similar to \cite{naik-etal-2018-stress}, these tests are designed to check if a system is modular or not.
+We consider three basic tests: \begin{enumerate} \item \emph{Random-Seed Swap} - Encoder or decoder modules trained from a different random seed should have the same functionality and hence be swappable. \item \emph{Architecture Swap} - Encoder or decoder modules trained with different architectures (including changes in size and number of parameters) should have the same functionality and hence be swappable. \item \emph{Modular Plug} - Modules trained in isolation should be able to plug-in to modules from previously trained LegoNN models that have the same interface.
+In this paper, we limit our scope towards training encoders in isolation and leave training modular decoders in isolation for future work. \end{enumerate}

-\subsubsection{Benefits of Modularity}
+\subsection{Benefits of Modularity}